 The AOCSMEC shall have the power to recommend to the AOA Board of Osteopathic Specialists the revocation of the subspecialty certification of any diplomate whose certificate was obtained by fraud or misrepresentation, who exploits the certificate, violates the AOA Code of Ethics, or is otherwise disqualified.

-If your certification was inactivated because you were dropped from AOA membership for nonpayment of dues, or nonpayment of the annual registration fee, reinstatement of your certificate will be automatic once you renew your AOA membership and/or pay the registration fee.
+If your certification was inactivated due to nonpayment of the annual registration fee, reinstatement of your certificate will be automatic once you pay the fee.
 Remedial requirements may be assessed by the specialty certifying board.

 If you want to reactivate a lifetime, non-time-limited certification that was voluntarily inactivated at your request, you’ll need to comply with the requirements above, and gain approval from the American Osteopathic Conjoint Sports Medicine Examination Committee and the Bureau of Osteopathic Specialists.
-You’ll need to pay any back AOA membership dues up to a maximum period of two (2) years, as well as any back AOA recertification registration fees, up to a maximum period of two (2) years.
+You’ll need to pay any back AOA recertification registration fees, up to a maximum period of two (2) years.
 Finally, if the specialty certifying board specifies other remedial requirements, you’ll need to meet them.

 Depending on the circumstances for inactivation of a non-time-limited certification, the Certification Compliance Review Committee may award a time-limited certification in lieu of the non-time-limited certification.
 Such action by the Certification Compliance Review Committee may be appealed to the BOS Appeal Committee and, if necessary, the AOA Board of Trustees.